20c/confu/docs/attributes.md

 ### IpAddress
 validates a v4 or v6 ip address

+!!!
+Tip "ipaddress module required"
+  To use this attribute please install the python ipaddress module

+  `pip install ipaddress`

 **Special Properties**

   - *protocol* - `int` - default: `None`: Specifies the protocol can be `4`, `6` or `None`.
 If `None` both 4 and 6 type addresses are allowed.